FranciscoOrdonez/Movie-Recommender-systems-and-big-data-in-Matlab/README.md

 You can find the MATLAB code for "COMBINE TABLES AND ANALYZE BIG DATA" in [here](recommender-coding/combine-analize-tables).

-**6. COLLABORATIVE FILTERING MOVIE RECOMMENDER SYSTEM WITH 'fmincg' ALGORITHM** The input to get the predicted matrix for my ratings is the Y sparse matrix and a matrix R which contains a zero if there is no rating, and one is there is a value between 0.5 up to 5.
-With the input and some variables , we get the prediction matrix p, sort it and print my best predicted movies.
+**6. COLLABORATIVE FILTERING MOVIE RECOMMENDER SYSTEM WITH 'fmincg' ALGORITHM** The input to get the predicted matrix for my ratings is the Y sparse matrix and a matrix R which contains a zero if there is no rating, or one if there is a value.
+With the inputs matrix Y and matrix R,  and some variables , process fmincg algorithm and  we get the prediction matrix p, sort it and print my best predicted movies.

 For that, the process is as follows:
 1. get userid, movieId and ratings from table ratingsTbl.